xinyi6666/stock_trading/README.md

 # Results and Evaluation
+Now we are going to present the result using the model mentioned in the paper and the one using the refined model.
+For the training and testing data, we have selected 30 mins as the trading interval.
+This means that the agent takes action every 30 minutes.
+The initial portfolio value is $10000.
 <p align="center">
   <img width="480" src="/fig/old_vs_new_model.png">
 </p>
+After training, we run them on the testing data and plotted the results to see how they behave.
+In the graph, the x axis is the trading dates, and the y-axis is the portfolio value in dollars.
+The blue line indicates the portfolio change for refined model, and the red one shows the change using the model proposed in the paper.
+We can see that our refined model outperforms the original model.

+At the left side, it is the testing result for comparing DDPG and PPO.
+Similar to previous experiment, we selected 30 mins as trading interval.
+Here the blue line is the portfolio change using DDPG, and the red one is using PPO.
+We can see that DDPG and PPO run very similar at early stage, only differ a few hundreds at the end of testing.
+On the right side, we have compared them with SPY500 index and QQQ whose components are the stocks of nasdaq top 100 companies.
+We compared for their return, standard deviation of excess return, and their Sharpe ratios.
+We can see that both policies trained by RL algorithms in the result out-beat market index by over 10% in returns.
+Although their stds are larger, their Sharpe ratio are comparable with the market index.
 <p align="center">
   <img width="480" src="/fig/results.png">
 </p>
 <p align="center">
   <img width="300" src="/fig/table.png">
 </p>
+**TODO!!!**

 # Conclusion
+We successfully replicated the method from *Practical Deep Reinforcement Learning Approach for Stock Trading* by Xiong et al. for the stock trading problem.
+We further adjusted the MDP model of the stock trading process, which significantly improves the results after optimizing with DDPG.
+Moreover, we went beyond the paper and experimented with an alternative method called PPO.
+It is not surprising that DDPG and PPO achieved similar results.
+However, it is worth noting that PPO trains the agent faster and is less sensitive than DDPG to the choice of learning rate.
+Other extensions from this paper can be explored, such as trying other alternatives of DDPG (e.g. TRPO), and enriching the model by including additional factors (e.g. volumes, technical indicators).

 # References
 * Xiong, Z., Liu, X. Y., Zhong, S., Yang, H., & Walid, A. (2018).
 Practical deep reinforcement learning approach for stock trading. *arXiv preprint arXiv:1811.07522*.